 Support for adults with XLH

-Living with a chronic disease can be challenging, but that doesn’t mean you can’t live a fulfilling life.
-By having a lot of information about XLH, and staying informed, you can gain a better understanding of how to manage your disease.
+Living with a chronic condition can be challenging, but that doesn’t mean you can’t live a fulfilling life.
+By having a lot of information about XLH, and staying informed, you can gain a better understanding of how to manage your condition.

 Getting treatment for your XLH is a step toward managing XLH.
-But, recognizing that XLH is a lifelong disease can help you to think ahead and prepare for the day-to-day challenges of XLH.
+But, recognizing that XLH is a lifelong condition can help you to think ahead and prepare for the day-to-day challenges of XLH.

 Sometimes, even with treatment, some of the physical symptoms of XLH continue to manifest and may require additional ways of managing them.
 For the following physical symptoms, consider these additional strategies:

 Adults with XLH may experience bone and joint pain as well as stiffness as a result of their ongoing osteomalacia.